Driving to Downtown Austin From the Suburbs

 With either travel option, commuters will likely spend about 26 to 30 minutes in their car each way.
 There are no direct bus connections to this city, giving commuters few alternatives if they cannot drive or carpool.

 At 28 miles from the city center, Georgetown is much further north than both Round Rock and Pflugerville.
 As with the other cities, commuters have their choice of roadways to take to downtown Austin.
-They may use Interstate 35 to get all the way there without tolls; or, they can divert to either toll road, North MoPac Expressway or Texas State Highway Loop 1, for the last part of the trip.
+They may use Interstate 35 to get all the way there without tolls; or, they can divert to either the 183A tollway to the west through Leander, or do a partially tolled route using the North MoPac Expressway to I-35.

-Lakeway lies about 22 miles to the west of downtown Austin, Texas.
-This community has several roadways heading to the city, though the Southwest Parkway is the most direct.
+Lakeway is located about 22 miles to the west of downtown Austin, Texas.
+This upper-end resort-style community has several roadways heading to the city, though the Southwest Parkway to Hwy 71 is the most direct.
 Bee Caves Road offers a relatively direct connection, too, but it usually has heavy traffic.
-For a scenic route, drivers can take Ranch Road 620, which loops up near the southern edge of Lake Travis.
+For another scenic route, drivers can take Ranch Road 620, which loops up near the southern edge of Lake Travis.

 Southwest Parkway offers travel times of about 38 minutes each way, while the scenic route takes 43 minutes to complete.
 There are no bus lines running between the cities, so drivers must take their own vehicles or carpool with friends, family, or colleagues.

-Bee Cave is located along Ranch Road 620 and Hwy 71 adjacent to Lakeway, just five miles closer to the downtown Austin area.
-When coming from this city, commuters can take Southwest Parkway or Bee Caves Road for the fastest trip.
-If that route does not work for them, they also have the option of taking US 290.
+The beautiful city of Bee Cave is located along Ranch Road 620 and Hwy 71 adjacent to Lakeway, just three miles closer to the downtown Austin area.
+When coming from this city, commuters can take Southwest Parkway or navigate the scenic twists and turns of the four-lane Bee Caves Road.
+If that route does not work for them, they also have the option of taking US 290, though they would end up in the decades-long traffic bottleneck of Oak Hill.

 All the different routes to downtown Austin take between 27 and 35 minutes.
 Like the many others across this region, this area does not have public transit connecting the cities.